agsb/immu/Details.md

   - _last-word_ : is UNNEST (SEMIS) for compound or EXIT for primitives

-  - parameters : could be a list of references or code
+  - parameters : is a list of references or a sequence of machine code

 ## the classic indirect thread code